 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.64% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Despite being a small borough, High Bridge has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+In High Bridge, a lot of people use the subway to get to work every day though High Bridge is a relatively small borough.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 The education level of High Bridge ranks among the highest in the nation.
 Of the 25-and-older adult population in High Bridge, 47.14% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.